top of page

 12 min read

-Shadow Facilitation, Technical Series Introduction The tactical series on shadow facilitation covers nine client system pressures that facilitators may experience outside of their formal job descriptions and TORs.
+Introduction The tactical series on shadow facilitation covers nine client system pressures that facilitators may experience outside of their formal job descriptions and TORs.
 Earlier posts covered managing upwards and outwards, navigating organizational options, and helping groups prioritize results over appluase.
-This post focuses on some of the challenges of curating contributions in support of purpose and sharing responsibility appr
+This post focuses on some of the challenges of curating contributions in support of purpose and sharing responsibility appropriately for event and process succes

 PatriciaKeays